Decluttering With Kids

 Decluttering Tip: Start with the easiest items first.
 Maybe a collection of toys they play with often and really love.

 Miss K started with her favourites, a collection of soft animals and teddy bears.
 That made it really quick and easy for her to go through and put aside her keep items.
 Simply, the toys that didn’t have names and a story about their personalities didn’t get kept.

-If you decide that Mum will do the finally sort too of what will be donated or put in the bin, just make sure to respect their choices about what to let go of.
+If you decide that the parent is doing the final sort make sure to respect their choices about what to let go of.
 Ignore the temptation to run back into their room with toy x saying,” I thought this was your favorite.
 How can you get rid of this one?” etc.

-What about gifts your kids have received from family and friends?
+What about gifts kids have received from family and friends?

 Your kids will have numerous items that are intended as a play activity, craft or hobby to try.
 I suggest choose 2 to 3 hobbies or play activities that they really enjoy and want to spend time on.
 Let go of the rest!

 What if my child wants to keep everything?

 Consider whether now is a good time to declutter their room.
 Is there anything else that’s happening for them that is making it hard for them to make decisions?

 Just have a child who is strongly attached to their toys (and sometimes even rubbish) but has too much stuff in their room.
 Let them know they don’t have to get rid of anything right now.

 Instead suggest that they choose some toys to pack away and store out of their room.
 Put them in a storage container out of sight.
 You may find those items are much easier to declutter in 6 months or 1 years time.